- Home

 Upon completion of the program, the graduate student will be:

-- Competent in complete mouth rehabilitation
+- Competent in complete-mouth rehabilitation

 - Competent in advanced clinical procedures to include impression techniques, occlusal schemes, and restoration of implants